psenthil7/SmartScribe/README.md

 A full-stack web application that converts handwritten notes to text via OCR, generates embeddings, stores them in Chroma vector database, and enables semantic search and flashcard generation.

-## Learning Path

-This project is designed to teach you modern full-stack development with AI integration.
-Follow the steps below to build your understanding progressively.

 ### Phase 1: Foundation
 - [ ] Project structure setup